pomaxa/my-git-hooks/README.md

 And in all new repositories will be enabled.
 To enable screen capture in old repositories, - run "git init";

+You can change whe size of images, by adjust -x and -y params in "self-shot" file.

 Requirement:
 -----------